Tips for teaching homeschool maths

-Our maths lessons always began with drill.
-Counting practice, number facts and speed drills, depending on the age of the child.
+Beginning your maths lessons with a warm-up of drill preps your child’s brain and recalls facts they will need to use during the lesson.
+Counting practice, number facts and speed drills, reviewing place value with a flip book are examples of the kind of things you can do, depending on the age of the child.
 If there was one thing I learned about teaching maths, it was practice, practice, practice.
-Here are 10 tips for learning maths that we did that made learning maths easier.
+Here are a few things that we did that made learning maths easier.

 1. 100 chart for counting

 Recognising numbers and counting are the first maths skills your young child will learn.
 A 100 chart is really helpful for training in this skill.
 Counting numbers visually, and not just verbally, helps him see the groups of ten and other number patterns.
 It gives him a mental picture he can refer to when doing other maths problems.

 You can teach skip counting and number patterns by colouring the number squares.
-I made paper copies of the 100 chart and placed a transparent wipe clean sheet over the top for the children to mark the numbers for skip counting as a speed drill.
-You can also use a wipe clean 100 chart with a whiteboard marker.
+A wipe clean 100 chart is a great reusable resource for children to mark the numbers for skip counting as a speed drill.

 2. Drill number facts and multiplication facts